Sheetz: 2013–present

-Published in November 2013, Kenneth Womack's Made to Order: The Sheetz Story traces the company's history from its dairy-store origins through the present day.
 In 2014, Sheetz opened its second distribution center and kitchen facility in Burlington, North Carolina.
 Sales for fiscal year 2018–2019 totaled $7.5 billion.
 In 2019, Sheetz opened an IT tech center in Pittsburgh's Bakery Square complex, serving as a secondary headquarters for the company.
 They later expanded the space in 2023.
 On December 19, 2019, Sheetz celebrated the opening of its 600th store in Shaler Township, PA.

 In April 2024, the Equal Employment Opportunity Commission sued Sheetz.
 The EEOC alleged that Sheetz's usage of criminal background checks in screening job applicants resulted in a disproportionate impact on black, Native American, and multiracial applicants.
+The EEOC moved to have the lawsuit dropped in June 2025.

 In June 2024, Sheetz entered a sponsorship deal with the Pittsburgh Pirates, adding their logo to the sleeves of Pirates jerseys.
 The Pirates' Double-A affiliate, the Altoona Curve, are in Sheetz's home city.